| The

 continued their search for a way through - whether they found it we'll

+never know!
 On open road

 again we headed into Perth and arrived at Bill and Sue Crosse's house.